 Downloading material

-Do not download any torrented, cracked, or pirated programs, or other such material, onto your computer.
-These programs are often riddled with malware.
+Do not download torrented, cracked, pirated programs, or other such material onto your computer.
+These programs are often unsafe and can contain malware.
 If your computer has malware, your funds or other sensitive info won't be safe.

 If you receive a strange e-mail/link/file from a contact of yours, verify that they sent the information before opening any attachments.